rap12/rap12.github.io/_posts/2016-05-27-this-is-the-start.md

 I was really energise to start this blog after my attendance to Google I/O 2016.
 The energetic and vibrant community vibe pushed me further to do more.
 And yes even with the huge task I carry now, I can still do more.

-To those who don’t know me yet.
-I’m Ralph, I’m not good in any particular skill but I consider myself jack of all trades.
 I always believe in people and the way to change the world begins with your will.
 Your will to make a change, your will to bring knowledge to those who are not privileged and converting this will into actions that impact others.
 I always measure success not by fame and money but the number of people you touched, inspired and helped.

 This is the start and I hope you find treasures of knowledge (hopefully) in my blog.